Spatial

 Who we are

-We are a research laboratory at the University of Florida in the School of Architecture.
+We are a research laboratory in the School of Architecture at the University of Florida.
 Our primary interest is in Human-Centered AI in design practices.
-We create AI applications emphasizing the importance of both artificial and human intelligence, knowing that one complements the other, with AI augmenting human physical and intellectual capabilities.
-This consideration ensures that the result, or final articulation, reflects a project that could only be articulated using this conjunction between artificial intelligence and human intelligence.
 In the SHARE Lab, we solve multidisciplinary research problems.
 In the past, we have worked on topics related to landscape architecture, architecture, agriculture, urban studies, structural design, public health, and disaster management.

 What we do